anilkorkmaz/daily-meeting-management/README.md

 - The total duration is visible.
 - After a person speaks, it can determine who hasn't spoken yet in order to give them a turn.

+## Update
+- Deactivate user for a session with 💤

 ## Test

 https://anilkorkmaz.github.io/daily-meeting-management